abdelrahman-1111/Crowd-Funding-console-app/README.md

 # Croud Funding Console App
-This is a console app coded using Python for collecting funds by letting the users create their projects and set their target.
+A console app coded using Python for collecting funds by letting the users create their projects and set their target.
 Of course, this is after the user registers or signs in using his email and password.

 ## Important Notes